 Give player the expectation for the higher goal.

-Logo design for Cognition was long process of design thinking.
-In order to give new players the first insight about this game, I chose to use the most representative elements in the game, like the hand draw style, gears, craft tools, and designed those elements into the logo.
+Logo design for Cognition was a long process of design thinking.
+In order to give new players the first insight about this game, I chose to use the most representative elements in the game, like the hand-drawn style, gears, craft tools, and designed those elements into the logo.

 1 2 3